mmistakes/minimal-mistakes/_drafts/project-loom.md

 08:44:36.399 [routine-1] INFO in.rcard.virtual.threads.App - VirtualThread[#23,routine-1]/runnable@ForkJoinPool-1-worker-1 | I'm done with the water
 ```

-Now that we know how to create virtual threads, let's see how they work under the hood.
+Now that we know how to create virtual threads let's see how they work.

 ## 4. How Virtual Threads Work